dgaydukov/cert-aws/sa/files/sa.md

 There are 5 integration types:
 * lambda - 2 modes:
     * proxy - AGW wrap original request with some metadata, but don't modify response
-    * direct integration - AGW modify request/response based on VTL (velocity template language) written by user.
+    * direct integration - AGW modify request/response based on VTL (velocity template language) written by user
 * http - connect to any http(s) endpoints
 * mock - response without backend service (mostly used for cors options request)
 * aws service - connect to over 100 aws services
-* Vpc Link - connect AGW to any resource inside private vpc Resource policy - just like iam policy you can specify on the AGW level who can access which api based on:
+* VPC Link - connect AGW to any resource inside private vpc Resource policy - just like iam policy you can specify on the AGW level who can access which api based on:
 * aws account
 * IP range (you can use waf to blacklist by IP, cause to apply these rule you have to deploy agw)
 * vpc or vpc endpoints
 Http vs Rest api:
-* rest api (AWS::ApiGateway)- old version, currently offers more features and full control over API requests and responses.
+* rest api (AWS::ApiGateway) - old version, currently offers more features and full control over API requests and responses.
 Consists of 3 parts:
     * integration - lambda, http backend or any aws service - 2 types:
         * custom - if you want to throw errors you should add mapping to integration response and codes (400/500) to method response.
 Otherwise agw would return 200 even for errors
         * proxy - you should send response codes from lambda